-Professor Koji Nakano, Hiroshima University, Japan
+Professor Koji Nakano Hiroshima University, Japan

 Koji Nakano received the BE, ME and Ph.D degrees from Department of Computer Science, Osaka University, Japan in 1987, 1989, and 1992 respectively.
-In 1992-1995, he was a Research Scientist at Advanced Research Laboratory.
-Hitachi Ltd. In 1995, he joined
+In 1992-1995, he was a

-Department of Electrical and Computer Engineering, Nagoya Institute of Technology.
+Research Scientist at Advanced Research Laboratory.
+Hitachi Ltd. In 1995, he joined Department of Electrical and Computer Engineering, Nagoya Institute of Technology.
 In 2001, he moved to School of Information Science, Japan Advanced Institute of Science and Technology, where he was an associate professor.
 He has been a full professor at School of Engineering, Hiroshima University from 2003.
 He has published extensively in journals, conference proceedings, and book chapters.
 He served on the editorial board of journals including IEEE Transactions on Parallel and Distributed Systems, IEICE Transactions on Information and Systems, and International Journal of Foundations on Computer Science.
 He has also guest-edited several special issues including IEEE TPDS Special issue on Wireless Networks and Mobile Computing, IJFCS special issue on Graph Algorithms and Applications, and IEICE Transactions special issue on Foundations of Computer Science.
-He has organized conferences and workshops including International Conference on Networking and Computing, International Conference on Parallel and Distributed Computing, Applications and Technologies, IPDPS Workshop on Advances in Parallel and Distributed Computing, Madels, and ICPP Workshop on Wireless Networks and Mobile Computing.
-His research interests include image processing, hardware algorithms, GPU-based computing, FPGA-based reconfigurable computing, parallel computing, algorithms and architectures.
+He has organized conference on Parallel and Distributed Computing, Applications and Technologies, IPDPS Workshop on Advances in Parallel and Distributed Computational Models, and ICPP Workshop on Wireless Networks and Mobile Computing, GPU-based computing, FPGA-based reconfigurable computing, parallel computing, algorithms and architectures.